LaneOuyang/heat-tutorial/108.Template-Parameters/README.md

 </br>
 ### 6. CONGRATULATIONS!
 You're Done!

 __Template Parameters: Want to know more?__ Along with the `parameters` section, this tutorial introduces some of Cloud Server's attributes.
-For a complete list of attributes, the source of truth is [the code](https://github.com/openstack/heat/blob/master/contrib/rackspace/heat/engine/plugins/cloud_server.py).
+For a complete list of attributes, the source of truth is <a href="https://github.com/openstack/heat/blob/master/contrib/rackspace/heat/engine/plugins/cloud_server.py" target="_blank">the code</a>.
 Here is the guaranteed-to-be-out-of-date-as-soon-as-it-is-published list:

 * distro
 * flavor